31 March 2016

 With our extensive network of branches, ING Privalis is always close by, right where you work.

-Our employees can be trusted with the secrets of your profession as a notary and can offer solutions that are perfectly aligned to your needs and to the situations you are faced with in your profession.
+Our employees can be trusted with the secrets of your profession as a bailiff and can offer solutions that are perfectly aligned to your needs and to the situations you are faced with in your profession.

 Are you a bailiff and a Privalis customer?

 Discover Privilegio, a series of exclusive offers for you and your colleagues to enjoy.
 Call our Privalis Desk on +32 2 464 63 01 to get your login and password for Privilegio.

 ING's Privalis service offers a comprehensive range of accounts designed specifically for your profession as bailiff.

 There is a sub-account for each of the different situations you encounter in your profession, a third-party account that allows you to separate your own assets from the funds you manage for third parties, and a office account for efficient management of your business' liquid assets and cash reserves.